AlgeriaOfficial Name: People's Democratic Republic of Algeria

 U.S. citizens who reside or travel in Algeria should take prudent security measures while in the country, including making provisions for reliable support in the event of an emergency.

 U.S. citizens should carefully consider the security risks involved when using public transportation, such as buses and taxis.
-Additionally, sporadic episodes of civil unrest have been known to occur.
-U.S. citizens should avoid large crowds and maintain security awareness at all times.
 Visitors to Algeria are advised to stay only in hotels where adequate security is provided.
 All visitors to Algeria should remain alert and adhere to prudent security practices, such as avoiding predictable travel patterns and maintaining a low profile.

 To stay connected: